legend80s/tf-idf-in-rust/README.md

 - `model` for calculating TF-IDF.
 - a web interface for searching use `tiny_http` with input and results dispaying and a `/api/search` API.

-And it's a CLI app with subcommands:
+And it's a CLI app hand-made without `clap` and with subcommands:

 - index
 - serve